 her quadriceps, the muscles at the front of the thigh.
 The quadriceps pull the bones

 of the lower leg forward, and the hamstrings pull them back.
 Hamstring muscles help

 protect the ACL from injury.
-When the pulling power is out of balance to the rear,
+When the pulling power is out of balance, the knees suffer.

-The muscle imbalance is far worse in women than in men.
-The imbalance may begin to
+The muscle imbalance tends to be far worse in women than in men.
+The imbalance may

-happen during childhood if girls engage in less physical activity.
-Exercise can help
+begin to happen during childhood if girls engage in less physical activity.
+Exercise

 Risk of injury to the ACL appears to be higher during ovulation, when estrogen levels